 - check their contract

 - talk to their employer

-If bank holidays cannot be taken off due to coronavirus, employees and workers should use the holiday at a later date in their leave year.
+If someone cannot take a day off for a bank holiday because of COVID-19, they should use the holiday at a later date in their leave year.

 If this is not possible, bank holidays can be included in the 4 weeks' paid holiday that can be carried over.
 This holiday can be taken at any time over the next 2 holiday leave years.

 Carrying over more than 4 weeks' paid holiday

 Some employers may already have an agreement in place that says extra holiday can be carried over (more than the 4 weeks' paid holiday).
 If they do not, an employer can decide whether they'll allow this.

 - the remaining 1.6 weeks of statutory annual leave

 - holiday that's more than the legal minimum